 Ellet is also a close-knit community in Akron.
 Folks in Ellet think of themselves as their own town, not always in the context of the larger city.
 They’re passionate about their homes and neighbors, and also about the rubber industry that helped the neighborhood develop.
 In fact, they’re so excited about their history, that the neighborhood of Ellet owns the Rubber Bowl Stadium, which brings both sports and entertainment to Ellet residents.

 Choosing the Best Neighborhood in Akron for You

 We hope you liked our exploration of some of the top neighborhoods in Akron to live in.
 Other wonderful neighborhoods include Merriam Valley, Windhaven and Chapel Hill.
 But before you make your final decision, here’s a questions you should ask about each neighborhood you are considering:

 - Can I afford it?
 Make sure your neighborhood of choice is a place where you can easily support yourself and your family.

 - Where am I working?
 Make sure your commute isn’t too far away, or along a rush hour path that will cause tons of traffic each day.

 - What does my dream home look like?
 If you’re looking for a new construction, versus a sprawling estate, your neighborhood needs will be vastly different.

 If you’ve found the perfect fit, then congratulations!
 The community in Akron can’t wait to welcome you with open arms.
-If you have any other questions about the best neighborhoods in Akron, or need help moving to Akron, give us a call at (330) 345-6596, and we’ll be happy to assist you.
+If you have any other questions about the best neighborhoods in Akron, or need help moving to Akron, give us a call at (330) 359-1491, and our Akron movers will be happy to assist you.